Fill one form and get quotes for cable assemblies from multiple manufacturers

 Figure 11: Thermal management of FPA

 Graphic User Interface (GUI): a GUI was created for FPA to facilitate the testing process and demonstrate the capability of this phased array.
-The GUI makes it easy for the user to specify and implement scanning angles, amplitude tapering and polarization selection.
+The GUI makes it easy for the user to specify and implement scanning angles, amplitude tapering and polarisation selection.

 Figure 12: Measurement results of the phased array (Blue: 27.7GHz; Black: 28.75GHz; Red: 30GHz; Green: 30.2GHz)